FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 Share

-FMCSA New-Registration Radar watches the FMCSA Company Census for newly-registered motor carriers in the state(s) and operation type you choose, and delivers each one as a deduplicated business-development row with the fields the carrier filed: legal name, DBA, phone, email, address, operation type and fleet size.
-You name a territory once and put the actor on a daily Apify Schedule; each run diffs the census, delivers only carriers you have not seen before, and never re-shows one you already got.
-It runs inside your own Apify account, so you get API access, scheduling, integrations and monitoring for free, with nothing to log into and no key to manage.
+FMCSA New-Registration Radar watches the FMCSA Company Census for newly-registered motor carriers in the state(s) and operation type you choose, and delivers each one as a deduplicated lead row with the fields the carrier filed: legal name, DBA, phone, email, address, operation type and fleet size.
+You name a territory once and put the actor on a daily Apify Schedule; each run checks the census against what it has already sent you and delivers only the carriers you have not seen before.
+It runs inside your own Apify account, so scheduling, API access, integrations and monitoring come from the platform, with no separate vendor login and no key to manage.
 It is also callable as an MCP tool, so an agent can pull fresh carriers into a prospecting loop.

-It detects new census registrations (the roughly 21-day pre-authority window before a carrier's operating authority activates), not operating-authority activation itself.
+It detects new census registrations (the roughly 21-day pre-authority window before a carrier's operating authority activates; vendor pages surveyed 2026-07-06), not operating-authority activation itself.
 See "Terminology, plainly" below.

 What does FMCSA New-Registration Radar do?

 The FMCSA Company Census File is the US-DOT open-data record of registered motor carriers, updated daily (Socrata metadata Update Frequency R/P1D; rowsUpdatedAt 2026-07-05).
-New carrier registrations arrive in a steady stream: roughly 380 per day nationally (11,421 carriers registered in the trailing 30 days, self-probed 2026-07-06), split 6,091 interstate to 5,321 intrastate over the same window (measured 2026-07-06).
-A newly-registered carrier is a new trucking company that, over the next few weeks, sets up insurance, files its BOC-3, and lines up freight factoring, so it is the moment freight-factoring and trucking-insurance desks want to reach it.
+New carriers register at roughly 380 per day nationally (11,421 carriers registered in the trailing 30 days, self-probed 2026-07-06), split 6,091 interstate, 5,321 intrastate non-hazmat and 9 intrastate hazmat over the same window (measured 2026-07-06).
+A newly-registered carrier is a new trucking company that, over the next few weeks, sets up insurance, files its BOC-3, and lines up freight factoring (vendor pages surveyed 2026-07-06), so freight-factoring and trucking-insurance desks want to reach it before that setup is done.

 This actor turns that census into a standing, territory-filtered watch.
 You define a filter once, put it on a schedule, and each run: